 Answer No date has been set.
-We are working towards a release during the 2.x cycle, i.e. it will come with a minor version upgrade in Fabric.
+We are working towards a release during the 1.x cycle, i.e. it will come with a minor version upgrade in Fabric.
+Track FAB-33 for updates.

 Note: Users who are migrating from Gerrit to GitHub: You can follow simple Git workflows to move your development from Gerrit to GitHub.
 After forking the Fabric repo, simply push the branches you want to save from your current Gerrit-based local repo to your remote forked repository.
 Once you've pushed the changes you want to save, simply delete your local Gerrit-based repository and clone your fork.